alexgt9/Rails-REST/README.md

 Also this other tutorial [Restful Rails API, Just Add Water](https://codelation.com/blog/rails-restful-api-just-add-water) for the API basics

+## Server
+To start the server just execute start_server.sh

 ## Database
 I have used a sqlLite3 database, the schema is included.
 Execute ```bin/setup``` to install dependencies and create the database